learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 #### `App`

-This component should render our `Navbar` and 4 __React Router__ `Route` components with paths to __/, /movies, /directors & /actors__ and has a props of the corresponding component.
+This component already contains a `Router` wrapper where we'll include our particular routes.
+App should render our `Navbar` and 4 __React Router__ `Route` components with paths to __/, /movies, /directors & /actors__ and has a props of the corresponding component.
 When a user visits the root url, they should see the Home component.

 #### `Navbar`

 This component needs to render 4 `<NavLink>` components.
 They will be for __/, /movies, /directors, /actors__ <-- in this order(test checks for this).

 #### `Home`